 When the stock has cooled down, strain it through a sieve so that all the veggies are caught in the sieve and you’re left with the clear liquid.

 Next there are two choices.
-You can either discard all the vegetables and just keep the liquid, or you can pick out the veggies you want to include in your final soup.
+You can either discard all the vegetables and just keep the liquid, or you can pick out the veggies you want to include in your final soup, like for a vegetable soup for example, whereas, for a French onion soup you’d need the clear stock without extra veggies.

-For example you might decide to chop up the carrot and re-introduce into the stock along with the chopped potato.
+Another example, you might chop up the carrot and re-introduce into the stock along with the chopped potato if you’re making a delicious pumpkin soup for example.

-Taste the stock and add salt, pepper, soy sauce or herbs to taste.
+Before you call your stock finished, taste it and add salt, pepper, soy sauce or herbs to taste.

 The easiest way to make the tastiest vegetable stock.